 Tournament Stats.
 We've published some key player statistics for this week's Super 6 that will help to shape a view on players who traditionally play well on this course: Current Form | Course Form | First Round Leader Stats | Top 20 Finishes.

 Predictor Model.
 Our published Predictor Model is available here.
 As always you can build your own model using the variables available.

 Weather Forecast.
 The latest weather forecast for Perth is here.
-The tournament should enjoy warm and sunny weather with temperatures approaching 85 Fahrenheit.
-A breeze of 20-30 km/h is expected throughout the week and local winds often pick up each afternoon which could accentuate this further.
+It looks like a mixed bag for the players this week with sunshine and showers forecast for the first three days before a dry Sunday with temperatures in the mid-to-high 70s Fahrenheit.
+A breeze of 10-15 mph is expected throughout the week and local winds often pick up each afternoon which could accentuate this further.

 Tournament Trends & Key Factors.

-Analysing the final stats of the past 4 winners gives us a little more insight into the requirements for this test:
+Analysing the final stats of the 4 winners prior to last year's event gives us a little more insight into the requirements for this test:

-With wide fairways averaging 40 yards across, this is a second shot golf course where maximising greens hit - and with that proximity to the hole - tends to determine who wins this event.
-Heavy bunkering and numerous run-off areas around the greens will severely test the short game of those players who can't find putting surfaces in the requisite number though and with a stiff breeze forecast at various points I suspect that those scrambling skills will come more to the fore this year than in previous renewals.
+With wide fairways averaging 40 yards across, this is a second shot golf course where maximising greens hit - and with that proximity to the hole - tends to determine who plays well in this event.
+Heavy bunkering and numerous run-off areas around the greens will severely test the short game of those players who can't find putting surfaces in the requisite number though.
 The breeze tends to stop the scoring getting out of control and pin positions can be placed in some extremely tricky areas should organisers choose.
 The greens are top quality and speedy bentgrass which will allow players who can produce a high GIR week to make a fair few birdies, however that's easier said than done.

 Watch these tips on YouTube with Steve Bamford: Golf Betting System YouTube Channel